-I did also submit a story about IMI Truflo Marine’s latest success involving a knowledge transfer partnership with The University of Birmingham, but unfortunately it didn’t make it into the magazine.
-That news story was also on Truflo’s website but I can’t share that as the website has now been shut down and re-directed to IMI Critical’s website.
+One of IMI Truflo Marine’s latest successes involves a knowledge transfer partnership with The University of Birmingham.
+News of this partnership was also on published on Truflo’s website but that website has now been shut down and re-directed to IMI Critical’s website.

-The story knowledge transfer partnership article was about Dr Catalin Pruncu who developed a revolutionary hard-seated ball valve.
-Below is the the article taken from Google’s cached version of the page.
+The story of IMI Truflo Marine’s knowledge transfer partnership was about Dr Catalin Pruncu, the man who developed a revolutionary hard-seated ball valve for the company.

 Dr. Catalin PruncuIMI Truflo Marine have won this year’s award for ‘Best Innovative Idea for Exploitation’, a national award run by the University of Birmingham and sponsored by Forresters that aims to encourage British companies to develop new ideas and exploit them for commercial advantage.

 IMI Truflo Marine’s winning entry was an innovative ball valve initially designed to isolate the power station’s core in the event of an emergency.
 The valve designed has a hard metal seat in order to withstand high temperatures exceeding 600°C. The valve has been designed as part of a project in partnership with the University of Birmingham.
 Under the supervision of IMI Critical’s Valve Doctor, Tony Hill and Dr Karl Dearn from the University of Birmingham, Dr. Catalin Pruncu has been developing the ground breaking metal-seated ball valve to have a reduced torque factor when compared to similar valves, resulting in reduced wear, delivering excellent reliability, performance and safety.